Optional cookies help us improve Palette. Cookie policy

 Switch between them in the sidebar.
 Useful when you keep different kinds of work in different folders, like a team workspace and a personal one, or one workspace per area.

 Folders are how teams already organize knowledge.
-They travel well, they're portable across tools, they don't depend on one vendor's database.
+They work across tools and do not depend on one vendor's database.

 Folders are also the right unit of context for an agent.
 A well-structured folder gives the agent everything it needs to do good work, without you pasting background into every chat.

 Most teams haven't worked this way before.
-Plain markdown files, structured for both humans and AI to read, is new behavior.
+Working in plain markdown files, structured for both humans and agents to read, is new behavior.

 Three ways to start a workspace: